 same distance from it (trimming the right frame just a tad closer to the shadow).

-(Before trimming the right edges, ensure that you're leaving about 2-1/4 inches to the left edges.)
+(Before trimming the right edges, try to leave about 2-1/4 inches to the left edges,

-Measure over 2-1/4 inches to what will be the left edge of each print and mark with a scratch.
+Measure over 2-1/4 inches (or less) to what will be the left edge of each print and mark with a scratch.
 Then trim the

 left edge of each print to the scratch.
-(Big Stupid's at it again here --trying to trim two frames at once --per #2.)
+(Big Stupid's at it again here --trying to trim two frames at once --per #2a.)

-Now the glove represents my right hand --holding the corner-rounded left print against
+Now the glove represents my right, ungloved hand --holding the corner-rounded left print snug against

 Make sure that the card, the spacing tool and the print remain snuggly homed

-* Keep your work area/surfaces clean.
-Just a speck of dirt (or a cotton glove fiber) under a gloss print makes for an ugly looking bump.
+* Again: keep your work area/surfaces clean.
+A speck of dirt under a gloss print makes for an ugly looking bump.

-(Hint: pick up an edge of the peel-off paper with your razor knife blade.)
+* Pick up an edge of the peel-off paper with your razor knife blade.

 The "extended legend" could be a printed 3x5 appliqué, or simply hand written (on a light gray 5x6 card).

-You can fold the "extended legend" over (becomes a "verso") or leave it straight up ("study card" style).
+You can fold the "extended legend" over (it then becomes a "verso") or leave it straight up ("study card" style).
 If you fold it over,

 do so precisely, then corner-round the view while folded, which gives it a nice appearance and simulates a traditional stereograph.